yellowdog/python-examples/README.md

 3. In the **Accounts** section under the **Applications** tab of the [YellowDog Portal](https://portal.yellowdog.co/#/account/applications), use the **Add Application** button to create a new Application, and make a note of its **Key** and **Secret** (these will only be shown once).

-4. Copy `config.toml.template` to `config.toml` and populate the `KEY` and `SECRET` fields using the values obtained above.
+4. Copy `config.toml.template` to `config.toml` and populate the `KEY` and `SECRET` properties using the values obtained above.
 These allow the Python scripts to connect to the YellowDog Platform.
-Modify `WORKER_TAGS` to include one or more tags declared by your YellowDog workers.
+Modify the `NAMESPACE` (for grouping YellowDog objects) and `NAME_TAG` (used for naming objects) properties as required.
+Optionally, modify the `WORKER_TAGS` property to include one or more tags declared by your YellowDog workers.

 ### The `submit.py` script